ed-donner/alex/guides/4_researcher.md

     model = LitellmModel(model=MODEL)
 ```

-Please update the value of REGION and MODEL to reflect the model you have access to.
+Please update the value of REGION and MODEL to reflect the model you want to use.
 See the examples given for possible values.
 Note that nova-lite is not an acceptable choice as it doesn't support tool calling / MCP.
 Thank you Yuelin L!
+Note: Models are automatically enabled on first use, so you can use any available model without manual activation.

 ## Step 1: Deploy the Infrastructure